Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Pendiente de una ecuación lineal)
 **Slope of a linear equation**: the slope of a line is a ratio that shows how many units in the $y$-axis change when a single unit in the $x$-axis changes.
 In a given line, the slope is measured as the value changed in the $y$-axis divided by the equivalent change in the $x$-axis.

-The slope of an horizontal line is $0$ and the slope of a vertical line is undefined.
+The slope of an horizontal line is $0$ and the slope of a vertical line is undefined (positive or negative infinity).
 A negative slope means that whenever the value in the $x$-axis increases, the value in the $y$-axis decreases, and vice versa.
 A positive slope indicates that both values in $x$ and $y$ increase or decrease together.

 (Fórmula de la pendiente)
 **Slope formula**: the slope of a line that passes through two given points, is equal to the ratio of the difference of the $y$-axis values of the two points over the difference of the $x$-axis values of the two points.
 Let $(x_1, y_1)$ and $(x_2, y_2)$ be two points in the $x$-$y$ plane, and let $m$ be the slope that they form, then $m = \frac{y_2 - y_1}{x_2 - x_1} = \frac{y_1 - y_2}{x_1 - x_2}$.

+The rise (elevación) of a slope is the amount changed in the $y$ axis, namely $y_2 - y_1$.
+The run (avance) of a slope is the amount changed in the $x$ axis, namely $x_2 - x_1$.
+So the algebraic definition of the slope can also be interpreted as rise over run.

 (Elevación sobre avance de una pendiente)
 **Rise over run of a slope**: in a slope, rise over run is the fraction of the vertical distance called "rise" over the horizontal distance called "run".

+(Forma pendiente intercepto de una línea) **Slope-intercept form of a line**: an equation that expresses the $y$ coordinate of each point of a line, as the the slope multiplied by the $x$ coordinate of that point, plus the $y$-intercept.
+Let $y$ be the $y$ coordinate of a given point, let $x$ be the $x$ coordinate of the same point, let $m$ be the slope, $b$ be the $y$-intercept, then $y = mx + b$.

+(Pendiente de líneas paralelas)
+**Slope of parallel lines**: the slope of a set of parallel lines is the same for all the lines, i.e. all parallel lines have the same slope.
+This is because for lines to be parallel, they must have the same rise and run.
+Using the slope-intercept form of a line, parallel lines have the same slope but different $y$-intercept values.

+(Pendiente de líneas perpendiculares)
+**Slope of perpendicular lines**: given the slope $m$ of a line, the slope of a perpendicular line to it, is $-1/m$.
+This is because given the slope of a line, the slope of a line perpendicular to it, is the opposite reciprocal of the slope of the given line.

+(Fórmula de distancia)
+**Distance formula**: the distance formula is the application of the Pythagorean theorem in the rectangular coordinate system.
+Let $(x_1, y_1)$, $(x_2, y_2)$, be two points in the $x$-$y$ plane, and let $d$ be the distance between them, then $d = \sqrt{(x_2 - x_1)^2 + (y_2 - y_1)^2}$.

+(Distancia más corta entre un punto y una recta) **Shortest distance between a point and a line**: given a point and a line, the shortest distance possible between them, is the perpendicular distance between them, i.e. a perpendicular line to the given line that passes through the given point, is used to measure this shortest distance, as the distance between the given point and the intersection of the perpendicular line and the given line.

+(Distancia más corta entre dos líneas paralelas) **Shortest distance between two parallel lines**: given two parallel lines, the shortest distance possible between them, is the perpendicular distance between them, i.e. a perpendicular line that passes through both parallel lines, is used to measure this shortest distance, as the distance between the two intersections of the perpendicular line with the two parallel lines.
+By definition of parallel lines, the shortest distance between them is a constant.

 ### Polynomials (Polinomios)